carpentries-incubator/machine-learning-novice-sklearn/_episodes/03-introducing-sklearn.md

 Now we can use scikit-learn's predict function to predict values in our model instead of having to work them out ourselves by computing y = mx+c.
 We can change

 ~~~
-    y_model = []
+    linear_data = []

     for x in x_data:
         y = m * x + c
-        y_model.append(y)
+        linear_data.append(y)
 ~~~
 {: .python}

 to just one line:

 ~~~
-    y_model = regression.predict(x_data_arr)
+    linear_data = regression.predict(x_data_arr)
 ~~~
 {: .python}

-This line will populate the list y_model with the predicted values for every item in x_data_arr.
+This line will populate the list linear_data with the predicted values for every item in x_data_arr.
 Finally lets calculate the error. scikit-learn doesn't provide a root mean squared error function, but it does provide a mean squared error function.
 We can calcuate the root mean squared error simply by taking the square root of the output of this function.
 The mean_squared_error function is part of the scikit-learn metrics module, so we'll have to add that to our imports at the top of the file:

 ~~~
-import sklearn.metrics as metrics
+import sklearn.metrics as skl_metrics
 ~~~
 {: .python}

 Now lets replace

 ~~~
-    error = measure_error(life_expectancy, y_model)
+    error = measure_error(life_expectancy, linear_data)
 ~~~

 with

 ~~~
-    error = math.sqrt(metrics.mean_squared_error(life_exp_arr, y_model))
+    error = math.sqrt(skl_metrics.mean_squared_error(life_exp_arr, linear_data))
 ~~~
 {: .python}